isindir/sops-secrets-operator/README.md

   and added to the resource.
 But any mutation invalidates `sops` metadata `enc` field and standard decryption function fails.
-* `sops-secrets-operator` by design is not wrapping encrypted object to some field, in spec.
+* `sops-secrets-operator` by design is not wrapping encrypted object to some field in spec.
 This was deliberate decision for the simplicity of the operations - ability to directly encrypt the whole `SopsSecret` resource using `sops` cli.
 This causes side effects like: if the user of the k8s cluster (which runs `sops-secrets-operator`) has RBAC access to read secrets in some